1vn/website/src/content/work/xentraffic.md

 				For UofT Hacks 2017, my team and I built a visualization which serves primarily as a tool to convey web traffic to non-technical members on your team.
 We went from ideation to shipping a fully functioning demo without 12 hours.
 			</p>
 			<p>
 				The idea is that anyone should be able to understand your web traffic at a glance, without having to scour through complicated graphs and dashboards.
-It is extremely intuitive for anyone to see a highway full of cars and understand that there is a lot of traffic.
+It is intuitive for anyone to see a highway full of cars and understand that there is a lot of traffic.
 			</p>
 			<p>
 				Under the hood it is a React component which takes in a level value (1-3).
 We made no assumptions about your infrastructure, so it's up to you to define what high, medium, and low traffic means for your servers.
-Simply change the level prop, and the activity on the roads will update.
+Simply change the level prop, and the activity on the roads will update visually.
 			</p>
 			<p>
 				The cars spawn in lanes randomly, but it won't spawn in the same lane twice.
 I also attempted to combat visual latency by deleting references to cars (via deleting array value) after a short amount of time are off the screen to mark the addresses for the javascript garbage collector.